Noise Induced Hearing Loss

 We live in an increasingly noisy environment but the general hubbub of noise around us isn’t usually damaging to our ears.
 We rely on little hair cells in the cochlea part of the inner ear to convert sound into electrical impulses and when we are exposed to louder noise than our ears can handle, the hair cells are damaged resulting in a hearing loss and quite often tinnitus, too.
 Therefore, when sound exceeds normal listening levels for a considerable length of time, it can have irreversible effects on our inner ear.

-Decibel is a measure of sound level and normal conversation is around 60dB.
-An alarm clock ringing can reach around 80dB.
+Decibel (dB) is a measure of sound level and normal conversation is around 60dB.
+An alarm clock ringing can reach around 80dB and motorcycles can reach around 120dB.
 Anything above 85dB is classed as harmful.
-Motorcycles can reach around 120dB.

 - Limit your exposure to loud sounds

-- Turn down personal listening devices or get some custom made ear pieces to connect to your existing ear phones for a clearer listening experience.
+- Turn down personal listening devices or get some custom made earphones to connect to your existing device for a clearer listening experience.